gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/practicalLists2.md

 7. Append list `fields` to `matrix`.
 8. Calculate the total area of all the rectangles in the list `matrix` and display it.

 ### Question 3 (Iterators)

-8. Create an iterator and display each object in list `boxes` from the first item to the last item.
+1. Create an iterator and display each object in list `boxes` from the first item to the last item.
-9. Create an iterator and display each object in list `boxes` from the last item to the first item.
+2. Create an iterator and display each object in list `boxes` from the last item to the first item.
-10. Using an iterator, remove all objects from the list `boxes` that have square bases.
+3. Using an iterator, remove all objects from the list `boxes` that have square bases.
-11. Using an iterator, add a unit `Box` object (of dimensions 1 by 1 by 1) **after** every item that has an even depth.
+4. Using an iterator, add a unit `Box` object (of dimensions 1 by 1 by 1) **after** every item that has an even depth.
-12. Using an iterator, add a unit `Box` object (of dimensions 1 by 1 by 1) **before** every item that has an even depth.
+5. Using an iterator, add a unit `Box` object (of dimensions 1 by 1 by 1) **before** every item that has an even depth.

 ## Weekly submission

+This week's task has been designed to help you with assignment 3.

 Download and important the project from [https://github.com/gaurav1780/comp1010practicalClassMaterial/blob/master/week%2009%20-%20lists%202/codes/week9submissionTemplate.zip](https://github.com/gaurav1780/comp1010practicalClassMaterial/blob/master/week%2009%20-%20lists%202/codes/week9submissionTemplate.zip).

 The class `ListOfListService` contains 15 functions that operate on lists of lists (all except countSquares operate on list of lists of Integer objects, whereas countSquares operates on list of lists of Rectangle objects).

-Each method except getClean has two tests
+Each method except getClean has two tests,
 - Basic tests: assume none of the sublists are null, and none of the items within the sublists are null.
 - Advanced tests: make no such assumption

 You need to achieve a mark of **40** or more to clear this week's hurdle.
 Week 8 lecture recording (on Echo360) and lecture source codes (under announcements) will be very useful to complete this.

+Submit the file `ListOfListService.java` under `Week 9 Submission` box on iLearn.